A Homily for All Saints of America (2026)

 God in Our Nothingness

-How did they do that without burning out and without falling into pride?
+But how did they ascend their own mountains without burning out or falling into pride?

 They remembered the words of our Lord: